Last updated on

 Before you ask it, be prepared to accept the answer.
 Don’t argue with it, don’t make explanations.
 Your friend has just given you what they see as the truth, even if it’s super tough to hear at times.

 I’ve usually felt low a few days after hearing the “truth” like this from friends, and then I’ve been able to work on it and improve and come out better than ever before.
-(And save the friendship.)
+(This helped me save several of my friendships.)

 9. Give your friend practical examples to share how you feel